airfranceklm/ng-lazy-image/README.md

 As AngularJS itself, this module is released under the permissive [MIT license](LICENSE.md).

 Your contributions are always welcome.
 Feel free to ask for new features.
-Contributions by: SquadraCorse, ledzep2, TimonVS, manifestinteractive, awalker, MichaelTSS, smnbbrv.
+Contributions by: SquadraCorse, ledzep2, TimonVS, manifestinteractive, awalker, MichaelTSS, smnbbrv, burakkirkil.